-Let's say you have a tar archive that contains the following.
+Let's say you have a tar archive that contains files and directories.

 tmp/sample/